• Skip to primary navigation

 You can also sprinkle the top of the glaze with chopped nuts for an added crunch.

-Or you can even add different extracts to change the flavor of the buttermilk cookies.
+Turn them into spice cookies, or you could add different extracts to change the flavor of the buttermilk cookies.
 If you love lemon, substitute the vanilla extract with lemon extract or lemon juice.
 Add some lemon zest and ice the cookies with lemon frosting.

 Have fun and get creative with this old-fashioned buttermilk cookie recipe.

 Cool and ice or glaze the cookies, then store them in an airtight container.
-And since they are iced, you'll want to put parchment paper between the layers to prevent them from sticking together.
+Put parchment paper between the layers to prevent them from sticking together.

 Amish Cookie Recipes

 The Amish have many different cookie recipes, of which I have shared a few on my blog.
-Of course, there's the traditional Chocolate Chip Cookie Recipe which is often a favorite.
-Amish Monster Cookies Recipe was my dad's favorite cookie, and it's also one of my favorites.
+Of course, there's the traditional Chocolate Chip Cookies which are often a favorite.
+Amish Monster Cookies were my dad's favorite cookie.
 Sand Tart Cookies, Date Pinwheel Cookies, and Soft and Chewy Gingersnap Cookies are some of my favorite holiday cookies.

 tray of Amish buttermilk cookies